Agent-Based vs Network-Based Internal Vulnerability Scanning

 Step 1: Ensure you have your perimeter scanning sorted with a continuous and proactive approach.
-Your perimeter is exposed to the internet 24/7, and so there’s no excuse for organisations who fail to respond quickly to critical vulnerabilities here.
+Your perimeter is exposed to the internet 24/7, and so there’s no excuse for organizations who fail to respond quickly to critical vulnerabilities here.

 Step 2: Next, focus on your user environment.
 The second most trivial route into your network will be a phishing email or drive-by download that infects a user workstation, as this requires no physical access to any of your locations.
 With remote work being the new norm, you need to be able to have a watch over all laptops and devices, wherever they may be.
 From the discussion above, it’s fairly clear that agents have the upper hand in this department.

-Step 3: Your internal servers, switches and other infrastructure will be the third line of defence, and this is where internal network appliance-based scans can make a difference.
+Step 3: Your internal servers, switches and other infrastructure will be the third line of defense, and this is where internal network appliance-based scans can make a difference.
 Internal vulnerabilities like this can help attackers elevate their privileges and move around inside your network, but it won’t be how they get in, so it makes sense to focus here last.

 Intruder offers an agent-based internal vulnerability scanning solution which you can try for free if you sign up here.

 This article was written for one of our customers after searching for robust discussions on this subject online and finding none.
-If you have any views or experiences to add, please do comment or get in touch, we’d love to improve this article with the experiences of others.
+If you have any views or experiences to add, please do get in touch, we’d love to improve this article with the experiences of others.

 - Raw CVE Coverage